d2l-ai/d2l-en/chapter_linear-classification/generalization-classification.md

-The next day, you code up your new model, tune its hyperparameters on the validation set and not only are you getting your new model $f_2$ to work but it's error rate appears to be much lower than $f_1$'s.
+The next day, you code up your new model, tune its hyperparameters on the validation set and not only are you getting your new model $f_2$ to work but it is error rate appears to be much lower than $f_1$'s.
 However, the thrill of discovery suddenly fades as you prepare for the final evaluation.
-You don't have a test set!
+You do not have a test set!

 Even though the original test set $\mathcal{D}$ is still sitting on your server,